Q: Where can I find information about the Emergency Nurse Practitioner specialty certification examination?

 Q: Is the ENP-C nationally recognized by all states?

-A: AANPCP currently has one Family Nurse Practitioner examination and one Adult-Gerontology Nurse Practitioner examination.
+A: AANPCB currently has two Family Nurse Practitioner examinations and one Adult-Gerontology Nurse Practitioner examination.
 (See www.aanpcert.org Practice Tests for more information on what a practice exam is and is not).
+Development of an ENP practice examination is in progress.
+However, there is no set date of release.
+Please see the website for updates.

-Q: Does AANPCP offer educational courses or training materials to prepare exam candidates to take the ENP-C examination?
+Q: Does AANPCB offer educational courses or training materials to prepare exam candidates to take the ENP-C examination?

-A: The FNP and AGNP practice tests offered by AANPCP are assessment tools to familiarize test candidates with the style of the certification exam, and are not study guides.
-AANPCP does not approve, develop, offer, or endorse any educational programs.
+A: The FNP and AGNP practice tests offered by AANPCB are assessment tools to familiarize test candidates with the style of the certification exam, and are not study guides.
+AANPCB does not approve, develop, offer, or endorse any educational programs.

 Q: I completed an acute care NP program.
 What do I need to do to qualify for the ENP exam?